ManimCommunity/manim/docs/source/adventure/introduction.rst

 =============================

 In order to display Mobjects in your animations you need to add them to the scene.
 You can do this by calling ``self.add(mobject)`` in the ``construct`` method of your scene.
-Which will tell Manim that you want to display the Mobject in your scene.
+This tells Manim that you want to display the Mobject in your scene.

 .. manim:: CreatingMobjects
     :save_last_frame: